Rhinostone/gina/ROADMAP.md

 ## Connectors

-New database connectors follow the same interface as the existing Couchbase/MongoDB connectors: declared in `connectors.json`, acquired via `getConnection()`.
+New database connectors follow the same interface as the existing Couchbase connector: declared in `connectors.json`, acquired via `getConnection()`.

 | Status | Connector | Version | Target | Notes |
 | --- | --- | --- | --- | --- |